nickknw/nickknowlson.com/_posts/2011-11-27-seven-languages-week-1-day-1.markdown

 This is sentence number 10
 {% endhighlight %}

-<h4><b>Bonus:</b> Write a program that picks a random number.
-Let a player guess the number, telling the player whether the guess is too low or too high.</h4>
+<div class="question"><b>Bonus:</b> Write a program that picks a random number.
+Let a player guess the number, telling the player whether the guess is too low or too high.</div>

 {% highlight ruby %}
 random_number = rand(1000) + 1